 Every day is a great day to celebrate waterparks, the unique attractions that offer us a cool escape especially during the pinnacle of summer.
+However, natural springs are enjoyable in the winter, too.
 Waterparks are fun for the entire family and in Florida, we have a LOT of options!
 In Central Florida, people often think of the Walt Disney World, Sea World, and Universal Studios Florida waterparks.
 However, we prefer the natural ones!
-Check out these authentic spots around the state where you can enjoy a natural spring to cool off on a hot summer day!
+Check out these authentic spots around the state where you can enjoy a natural spring any day!

 First on our list of natural waterparks in Florida is Blue Springs State Park.
 North of Orlando and west of Orange City, Central Florida’s Blue Spring State Park is home to the largest spring on the St. Johns River.
 The circular translucent hole percolates with tiny bubbles rising to the surface, also known as a boil –but it’s not hot.
 Like other Florida springs, it’s a consistently cool temperature.
 Blue Spring is popular with swimmers, snorkelers, and scuba divers, especially for the extensive underwater cave system.

 A half-mile boardwalk along the bank of the Blue Spring Run begins at the bubbling spring and ends at the St. Johns River.
 The boardwalk has panoramic views of picturesque “old Florida” and interpretive displays provide history about the park.
-Moss-draped oaks lining the blue-green river and fallen trees along the banks are ideal elements for composing prize-winning photographs.
+Moss-draped oaks lining the blue-green river and fallen trees along the banks help compose prize-winning photographs.
 During the winter, Blue Spring is another popular gathering area for manatees.
 This is one of the best places for viewing these gentle giants!

 This crystal blue “Shangri-la” just west of High Springs was recently purchased by the Florida State Park system.
 Blue Springs is situated in a quiet rural 250-acre area and pumps out 55 million gallons of freshwater daily, eventually emptying into the Santa Fe River.
 The park is reminiscent of a “Central Florida” summer camp.
 Swimmers jump from a huge wooden diving platform into the crystal clear bubbly water; families picnic under the shade of the sprawling oak trees; paddlers launch kayaks or paddleboards along the spring run.
 And no trip to Blue Springs is complete without a short walk on the rustic wooden boardwalk to the scenic Santa Fe admiring more springs along the way.
 Turtles sun on the logs below and a variety of fish including bass, mullet, red bellies, and catfish swim below.